 Maybe in the summer you enjoyed taking the kids outside first thing in the morning.
 You’d all get fresh air to start the day, you could get some exercise, and the kids could get some energy out.
 But now it’s late autumn and that may not work anymore.
 It’s still dark in the morning and it’s getting cold.
 Does that mean you shouldn’t have enjoyed your summertime ritual?
 Or that you should drag the kids out in the dark now?
 Of course not.
 It was great while it lasted and now your mornings look different.

 Accepting the reality of change means making a habit of asking yourself periodically what’s working and what isn’t for your family.
 It means considering new possibilities when it comes to rhythms, routines, and how to meet everyone’s needs.
-It means facing reality when a member of your family (whether that’s a child, your husband or you) is truly struggling in life and asking for help.
+It means facing reality when a member of your family (whether that’s a child, your husband, or you) is truly struggling and needs help.

 As you move through these inevitable changes, you could choose to resent or ignore them.
 You could try to make your child’s new needs fit into old patterns.
 Or you can embrace the new reality and be grateful for the new freedoms and opportunities they present.